BertoGBG/GLS_greenbubble/README.md

 * District heating
 * biochar credits

-The full results for the multiple runs are not available in this repository due to large size of the directory.
-A limited set is provided in the folder outputs/sensitivity_analysis
+The results for the optimization runs are not available in this repository due to size constraints, hence they must be generated locally.